381YE Autumn Equinox winds of war

 While the Empire has been looting the Legacy, the Grendel have been engaged in a significant stratagem of their own.
 They have been collapsing the passes through the western and the northern mountains.
 At this time there are only three major passes still open that are large enough to allow a campaign army to pass through them without difficulty.

 - The Onyx Path linking Optarion and Ateri.
-The eastern end of the pass is guarded by the Citadel of the Flame, while the western end emerges near the ruins of Fort Mezudan.
+The western end of the pass is guarded by the Citadel of the Flame, while the eastern end emerges near the ruins of Fort Mezudan.

 - The Twilight Gate linking the plains of Proceris and the northern Osuary.
 This "pass" is wide enough that it would be extremely difficult to close it without constructing a fortification.